Summary of Application requirements*

 English Language Proficiency

 If you are from a non-English speaking country, you are required to show English Proficiency as measured by the TOEFL or IEFLTS exams.
-Detailed requirements for the TOEFL/IELTS (including exemption information) are outlined in the "Test Information" section of the Online Application:
+Our graduate college requires a minimum TOEFL iBT score >102 (IELTS > 6.5) for full status admission.
+Detailed requirements for the TOEFL/IELTS (including exemption information) are outlined here.

 Statement of Financial Resources

-If you are not a citizen or permanent resident of the United States, you need to provide the University Admissions Officer with a detailed statement of the financial resources that will enable you to live in the US for the duration of your studies at the University of Illinois.
-You'll find the Declaration and Certification of Finances in the "Downloads" section of the Online Application.
+Upon being offered admission, if you are not a citizen or permanent resident of the United States, you need to provide the University Admissions Officer with visa requirement information and detailed statement of the financial resources that will enable you to live in the US for the duration of your studies at the University of Illinois.
+You will find the Declaration and Certification of Finances form and related information here.